12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 🇬🇧 London & Clearwell Castle Wedding (Aug 16–19)

-Short hop from Dublin to Heathrow, then London, then Gloucestershire for Swanna & Tristan's wedding
+Short hop from Dublin to Heathrow, then two London nights (Sun–Mon), then Gloucestershire for Swanna & Tristan's wedding

 08:00